tensor5/terraform-provider-talos/examples/digitalocean/README.md

 terraform apply
 ```

-Use `talosctl --talosconfig talosconfig` to inspect your cluster.
+Use `talosctl --talosconfig talosconfig` and `kubectl --kubeconfig kubeconfig` to inspect your cluster.